TonyEiven/python/README.md

 # python
-This document have some storage about python resource code
+This document contains some resource code about Python